 Availability is Key for Omni-Channel Marketing

 Consumers like choice.
 With today’s connection options, they want to be able to discover everything they can about your product whenever they want, the way they want.
-That means building out your presence so it offers connectivity no matter how your customers find you.
+That means upping your business productivity and building out your presence so it offers connectivity no matter how your customers find you.
 This also goes for a mobile device, desktop device, through social media, via kiosks or even a brick and mortar store.

 Be Consistent With Omni-Channel Marketing